kcmerrill/fetch-proxy/README.md

 `$ automagicproxy --dockerized`

+OR ... if you want to use it in a docker container

+`$ docker run -d -p 80:80 -p 443:443 -v /var/run/docker.sock:/var/run/docker.sock --restart=always --name automagicproxy kcmerrill/automagicproxy`

 Now, start up your docker containers as you normally would.
 Any docker containers that use a private port of 80, will be automagically mapped based on their container names.